 We began this project as a new way to work with various pieces in the KMA collection.
 We combed through thousands of pages of art to find what struck our eye and what would ultimately become this mini curation project.
 The main theme we realized after choosing works on our own was women and the female form.
 There could be a variety of reasons we were drawn to these pieces, as we both identify as women ourselves, but that is neither here nor there.

 Our pieces highlight the range of the representation of women and the female form in the KMA’s collection.
 Of course, there are hundreds if not thousands more that could fit in this category.
-We chose works created both by women and male artists, with various art forms such as photography, painting, and prints, while exploring the artist’s thought process and background surrounding the piece itself.
+We chose works created both by women and male artists, with various art forms such as photography, painting, and printmaking, while exploring the artists’ thought process and background surrounding the pieces themselves.
 We are excited to offer this small sampling of diverse representation of women in art in the KMA collection.

 Selecting, researching, and assembling this project has been a massive learning experience for us.
 We are grateful to Sally Delgado, the curator of education, Marissa Stewart, our graduate assistant, and the rest of the KMA education team for their feedback and assistance with this project.